gersteinlab/cbb752b20/discussion.md

 * If you are presenting, you are exempt from writing a summary.
 * Please notify TFs in advance if you cannot come to the discussion session.
 Student **can miss up to one discussion section without a penalty**.

+For write-ups and presentation, think about the following:
+* What was missing in the field? (introduction/background)
+* What were the questions the paper aim to address? (hypothesis)
+* What they did and what was the breakthrough? (method/results)
+* Conclusion and future direction (discussion/conclusion)

 ## Section Readings

 Reading assignments for discussion sessions are listed below: